Sickness, redundancy, caring for another person or having a child may mean you have less money to live on. Take a look at our money-saving ideas.

 Energy suppliers offer social tariffs with reduced rates for vulnerable or disadvantaged customers.
 They may be a useful option if you are over the age of 60 or claiming means-tested benefits.

 Look at the Energy Saving Trust's top tips on reducing your energy costs.

 There are two ways you can pay for water, either through water rates, or using a water meter.
 You may save money by using a water meter if you are a small household and don't use much water.
 Once you have a water meter installed, you can't change back to paying water rates.

 You can usually pay for water rates in instalments.
 Contact your water company for details.

-If your metered water bills seem very high, check that there are no leaks on your system.
+If your metered water bills seem very high, check there are no leaks in your system.

 Save money on food bills

 Shopping online could help you budget your food bill or find the cheapest deals in the supermarkets.
 Use sites such as My Supermarket to compare costs.

 Search out cheaper supermarkets and see what markets have to offer.
 Try supermarket own-brand foods.
 Making a shopping list may help you buy only what you need.

 Consider if shopping online could help you budget your food bill or find the cheapest deals in the supermarkets.